 What Should I Do if I Believe I Was Wrongfully Terminated?

 If you believe you were terminated for illegal reasons or reasons that violate public policy, contact us today.
-A specific statute of limitations applies to each case so it is important to act as soon as possible and consult with a wrongful termination lawyer so you do not miss any deadlines.
+A specific statute of limitations applies to each case so it is important to act as soon as possible and consult with a Columbus wrongful termination lawyer so you do not miss any deadlines.
 ACT NOW.
-If you speak with us and we believe your termination was unlawful, we can file a lawsuit against your former employer, requesting damages that may include lost wages, front wages, emotional distress, liquidated damages and punitive damages.
+If you speak with our wrongful termination attorneys and we believe your termination was unlawful, we can file a lawsuit against your former employer, requesting damages that may include lost wages, front wages, emotional distress, liquidated damages and punitive damages.

 If you have been terminated for unlawful reasons, you will need an experienced, aggressive, Columbus Ohio wrongful termination lawyer to take your case.
 The attorneys at The Friedmann Firm never back down and will fight for you.
 Call us today for a free consultation to discuss the circumstances surrounding your termination.